 Died: 1791, aged 35.

-One of the greatest composers of all time, Wolfgang Amadeus Mozart, was a child prodigy.
+Wolfgang Amadeus Mozart was a child prodigy.

 In the late 1950s, more studies were made, and they found initials engraved in the mask.
-Apparently, they belong to a bronze caster who lived right next door to Mozart.
+Apparently, they belong to a bronze caster who lived right next door to… Mozart.

 Today, experts are inclined to believe the death mask is Mozart’s, but no one is 100% sure.